White Sox end Indians' division-title hopes | Devdiscourse

 Tim Anderson went 4-for-5 to remain atop the American League batting race and help the host Chicago White Sox defeat the Indians 8-3 on Wednesday night, eliminating Cleveland from the American League Central race.
 The Indians' loss, coupled with the Twins' 5-1 victory over the Detroit Tigers earlier in the night, ended Cleveland's bid for a fourth straight AL Central crown.
 Minnesota won the division for the first time since 2010.

-Cleveland (93-65) remains in the hunt for an AL wild-card spot with four games remaining but fell to 1 1/2 games behind the Tampa Bay Rays (95-64) and the Athletics (94-63), pending Oakland's late result Wednesday.
-The Rays defeated the New York Yankees 4-0 on Wednesday while the A's were playing the Los Angeles Angels.
+Cleveland (93-65) remains in the hunt for an AL wild-card spot with four games remaining but fell to 1 1/2 games behind the Tampa Bay Rays (95-64) and two behind the Oakland Athletics (95-63) in the race for the two wild-card berths.
+The Rays defeated the visiting New York Yankees 4-0 on Wednesday, and the A's rallied for a 3-2 win over the Los Angeles Angels in Anaheim, Calif.

 White Sox designated hitter Welington Castillo broke open what had been a tight contest with a three-run home run in the seventh that put Chicago on top by the final margin.
 The Indians loaded the bases with two outs in the ninth, but Alex Colome entered and struck out Francisco Lindor to end the game and record his 30th save.
 Chicago (69-88) jumped to a 3-0 lead after one inning, getting a leadoff home run from Leury Garcia on the second pitch of the game before benefiting from a defensive miscue by the Indians.